OmniFlix/channel-contracts/README.md

 ### Channel Management
 - **Channel Creation**: Create your own personalized channel with a unique username that becomes your digital identity in the OmniFlix ecosystem.
 Customize with channel name, description, profile picture, and banner image.
-- **Channel Ownership**: Each channel is represented by a non-fungible token (ONFT) that proves ownership and enables seamless transfers between accounts.
+- **Channel Ownership**: Each channel is represented by an ONFT (OmniFlix Non-Fungible Token) that proves ownership and enables seamless transfers between accounts.
 - **Channel Metadata**: Easily update your channel's appearance and information at any time, including name, description, profile picture, and banner.
 - **Channel Deletion**: Full control over your content with the ability to remove a channel and all associated content when needed.